 Taking the Swain family back another generation?

 There is an article about the Swains of Preston at this link: Early Swains.
 It begins with Edward Swain who died in 1752.
 There has been a considerable debate among Swain watchers about the identity of Edward’s father.
 This may be settled as a result of this examination of manorial records.
 The first mention of Edward Swain in manorial records is in 1691:

 So, Edward purchased a one-acre field called Todds before 18 June 1691 from John Godfrey.
-This indicates an association with Preston from around that time.
-(He bought his home at what is known today as the Red Lion between 1701 and 1704) Edward was to bequeath this field to his son, John.
+This indicates an association of Edward with Preston from around that time.
+(He bought his home at what is known today as the Red Lion between 1701 and 1704.)
+Edward was to bequeath this field to his son, John.
 Its location known: Link: Todds

-Stephen and Edward are both noted in the ‘Rentals from 1761’:
+Stephen and Edward Swain are also both noted in the ‘Rentals from 1761’: